 Fact #1: Types/Styles

-Ceiling fans are available in a wide variety of designs and styles, such as traditional, Victorian, Asian-inspired, Mission, Craftsman and contemporary.
+Ceiling fans are available in a wide variety of designs and styles, such as contemporary modern, traditional, transitional and farmhouse.
 There are even ceiling fans for children's rooms designed to fit particular themes.
 Some models serve a dual purpose and also feature light fixtures.
 Most ceiling fans are for the interior, but there are some models designed for outdoor use.

 Fact #2: Size

 You can find a fan to fit just about any space in the home - from large fans for placement in high-ceiling spaces like great rooms, to models perfect for smaller areas such as bedrooms, kitchens, entryways and even walk-in closets.
 The key to selecting the right size fan for a room is to match the room's dimensions to the fan's blade span, which refers to the size of the fan from blade tip to blade tip.